pdil/usmapdata/cran-comments.md

+This is a resubmission for 0.1.0.

 ## Test environments
-* local macOS install, R 4.0.3
+* local macOS install, R 4.1.2

 #### On Github Actions
 * macOS-latest (release), R 4.1.2